processing/p5.js/developer_docs/project_wrapups/README.md

 * [Friendly Error System for p5.js](https://medium.com/processing-foundation/2017-marks-the-processing-foundations-sixth-year-participating-in-google-summer-of-code-d365f62fc463) by A. Mira Chung, 2017
 * [Processing Foundation: Our Summer of Code Has Begun!](https://medium.com/processing-foundation/our-summer-of-code-has-begun-dffc1bbddb7c)

-Note: Embedded images and media are welcome.
-Please host these files externally rather than placing in this repo to avoid adding growing the repository filesize too much.